Bounding the rank of Hermitian forms and rigidity for CR mappings of hyperquadrics: Spheres and hyperquadrics in Hilbert space

 For example, define $r$ as

 By expanding the series we see that the signature pair of $r$ is $(\infty,2)$.
 Furthermore, we look at the series up to the quadratic terms

-We see that the Levi form of $M = \{ r = 0 \}$ at the origin is indefinite; that is, it has one positive and one negative eigenvalue.
+The Levi form of $M = \{ r = 0 \}$ at the origin is indefinite; that is, it has one positive and one negative eigenvalue.
 As the signature pair is $(\infty,2)$ we obtain a real-analytic CR mapping

-whose image is not contained in a hyperplane.
+whose image is not contained in a complex hyperplane.
 Similarly we can easily obtain a submanifold with $b$ negative eigenvalues and arbitrary number of positive eigenvalues in the Levi-form that admits a real-analytic CR mapping to $Q(\infty,b)$ whose image is not contained in a hyperplane.

 The same construction can be used in the finite dimensional case.
 By truncating the series expansion of $r$, we obtain a polynomial $r'$ and a manifold $M' = \{ r'=0 \}$ with an indefinite Levi-form at $0$, and such that $r'$ has signature pair $(A,2)$ for an arbitrarily high finite $A$.
-So we obtain a mapping from $M'$ to $Q(A,1)$ whose image is not contained in a hyperplane.
+We obtain a mapping from $M'$ to $Q(A,1)$ whose image is not contained in a hyperplane.